kollol-dev/expressjs-jwt-auth/README.md

-# Authencion Backend using Express.js and JWT
+# Authentication Backend using Express.js and JWT